 Users should note that a valid Cosmos ID is needed to submit a proposal as well as to access at least one of the tools needed to prepare proposals - no ID/permission, no submission!
 Cosmos is the portal for users of ESA's science missions and many users of ESA missions will already have such credentials: please request an ID and register to use the CHEOPS Guest Observers Webpages as soon as you can, not just before the closing date of the Call.
-It is important to note that the same user credentials will be used to generate the account details needed to complete Phase II inputs and to access the CHEOPS archives.
+It is important to note that the same user credentials (user ID) will be used to generate the account details needed to complete Phase II inputs and to access proprietary data in the CHEOPS mission archive.